Today I have the easiest, most delicious and versatile side dish for you, my Lime Couscous.

 Sea salt and freshly ground black pepper to taste

-Weigh out the couscous into a large, heatproof bowl.
+First of all, weigh out the couscous into a large, heatproof bowl.

 Dissolve the stock cube in a jug of boiling water, approx 450mls/1 pint.